davemeurer/github-action/README.md

 # Using this Action to run Polaris

-Although Polaris™ generates it's own build commands depending on the project manager used we strongly recommend having your own *swip.yml* file in the repository.
+Although Polaris generates it's own build commands depending on the project manager used, we strongly recommend having your own *swip.yml* file in the repository.

 ## Buildless Capture

-Including a file like this in the repository with the name *swip.yml* should run a buildless capture in Polaris™.
-Make sure to include all the languages used in repo.
+Including a file like this in the repository with the name *swip.yml* should run a buildless capture in Polaris.
+Make sure to include all the languages used in your repo.

 ```
 version: "1"